After a deluxe breakfast buffet in the New York Hilton starting at 7am, watch the colorful

-floats and the spectacular balloons during the Thanksgiving Day Parade in New
+floats and the spectacular balloons during the Macy's Thanksgiving Day Parade in New

 York City from a private, secured outdoor VIP viewing area!
-Enjoy an
+Customize your Thanksgiving vacation, highlighted

 by our exclusive Insider's VIP Parade View.